sportsclimbs/grades/content/blog/climbers-9b-plus-2.md

 {{< climbers-9b-plus >}}

-## Biggest base
+## Most 9b's

-Of the 7 9b+ climbers above who has the biggest base?
+Of the 7 9b+ climbers above who has climbed the most routes of 9b or above?
 No prizes for guessing who's on top.
 But it's interesting to note that Chris Sharma, who hasn't climbed a route at this level since his 2015 first ascent of *El Bonne Combat* was only knocked out of his no. 2 spot this year by Stefano Ghisolfi.
 It's also interesting that the only other American listed is the complete opposite.
 After climbing only a few 9a+'s Sean Bailey skipped the 9b grade altogether to make the third and fastest ascent of *Bibliography*.

 {{< plus-climbers-graph >}}